gamesbook/pyprototypr/docs/source/commands.rst

 -  :ref:`Circle <circle>` * - a geometric shape that can be drawn on a page
 -  :ref:`Compass <compass>` * - a geometric shape that can be drawn on a page
 -  :ref:`Chord <chord>` * - a geometric shape that can be drawn on a page
--  :ref:`Counter <the-counter-command>`  - details for a counter that is part of a :ref:`countersheet <the-countersheet-command>`
+-  :ref:`Counter <the-countersheet-command>`  - details for a counter that is part of a :ref:`countersheet <the-countersheet-command>`
 -  :ref:`countersheet <the-countersheet-command>`  - details for a
-   countersheet, containing one or more
+   countersheet, containing one or more counters
-   :ref:`counters <the-counter-command>`
 -  :ref:`Create <create-command>` - start of a script; define the paper size, output filename, margins, units, fill color etc.
 -  :ref:`Data <the-data-command>` - provides a source of information for